-Requests for repeat prescriptions may be made using the post, fax, email or by returning your request sheet from your last prescription to the surgery.
+Requests for repeat prescriptions may be made using Patient Access, our website or by returning your request sheet from your last prescription to the surgery.

 Please note we do not take telephone requests for repeat prescriptions because of the possibility of error.

 If you live more than a mile from a pharmacy we are able to dispense your medication from our own dispensary

 When ordering a repeat prescription please allow 24 hours for the instruction to be processed and then allow a minimum of 48 hours to prepare your prescription.
 If you collect your medication from Boots in Knighton they have requested a further 24 hours in order to ensure your prescription is ready when you call to collect.

 The easiest, safest and quickest way to order your repeat prescription is online.
 Computer, smartphone or tablet users can request repeat prescriptions – 24 hours a day, seven days a week.
 You can also check what medication you should be taking and when.